 In their own words:

-the IxDA network provides an online forum for the discussion of interaction design issues as well as other platforms for people who are passionate about interaction design to gather and advance the discipline.http://www.ixda.org/
+the IxDA network provides an online forum for the discussion of interaction design issues as well as other platforms for people who are passionate about interaction design to gather and advance the discipline.

 Although the AIGA (American Institute of Graphic Arts) was initially founded for graphic designers, the organization itself realizes that graphic designers are more frequently designing compositions for new media, in which interaction design plays a major part.
-Local AIGA chapters are available throughout the United States.
-In chapters that I am familiar with have hosted events as Photoshop Layer Tennis, or art exhibitions, etc. It’s a great idea to go out and meet
+Local AIGA chapters are available throughout the United States, and host events ranging from Photoshop Layer Tennis, to art exhibitions.

-The list of books relevant to interaction design could span many webpages by itself.
-Here, I’ve condensed this list to just five such books.
+The list of books relevant to interaction design could span many pages by itself.
+Here, we’ve narrowed the list to just a few iconic books.
 If you’re really itching to expand your library, though, check out our recommended books for your user experience library.